-- 79.(1) This section applies to the First Nation only if it is using its other revenues to secure a loan from the First Nations Finance Authority. - (2) Without limiting section 53 of the Act as adapted by the Financing Secured by Other Revenues Regulations, if the FMB gives notice to the First Nation under section 53 of the Act that third-party management of the First Nation's other revenues is required, the Council of the First Nation delegates to the FMB - (a) the powers and authorities described in subsection 53(2) of the Act as adapted by the Financing Secured by Other Revenues Regulations, and - (b) any other of the Council's powers required to give effect to third-party management of the First Nation's other revenues under the Act.
+79.(1) This section applies to the First Nation only if it is using its other revenues to secure a loan from the First Nations Finance Authority.

+(2) Without limiting section 53 of the Act, if the FMB gives notice to the First Nation under section 53 of the Act that third-party management of the First Nation's other revenues is required, the Council of the First Nation delegates to the FMB

+(a) the powers and authorities described in subsection 53(2) of the Act, and

+(b) any other of the Council's powers required to give effect to third-party management of the First Nation's other revenues under the Act.